elatov/elatov.github.io/_posts/2012-08-26-running-out-of-vmfs-heap-on-an-esx-host.md

 	lowest percent free of max size ever encountered:84

 Keep an eye on the *percent free of max size* option, that is what your is heap currently at, and then also check out *lowest percent free of max size ever encountered*, this will tell you what the lowest value the heap has ever been.
 If the latter option is getting close to 20% then you might want to think about increasing your *MaxHeapSizeMB* setting per the instructions laid out in VMware KB <a href="http://kb.vmware.com/kb/1004424" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/1004424']);">1004424</a>.
-There is actually an excellent VMware blog entitled &#8220;<a href="http://blogs.vmware.com/vsphere/2012/08/vmfs-heap-considerations.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blogs.vmware.com/vsphere/2012/08/vmfs-heap-considerations.html']);">VMFS Heap Considerations</a>&#8220;, and it talks about the default values for different versions of ESX(i) and it makes recommendations for how much space can be handled for each.
+There is actually an excellent VMware blog entitled "<a href="http://blogs.vmware.com/vsphere/2012/08/vmfs-heap-considerations.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blogs.vmware.com/vsphere/2012/08/vmfs-heap-considerations.html']);">VMFS Heap Considerations</a>", and it talks about the default values for different versions of ESX(i) and it makes recommendations for how much space can be handled for each.
 From the blog:

 > As a rule of thumb, we are conservatively estimating that a single ESXi host should have enough default heap space (80MB) to address around 10TB of open files/VMDKs on a VMFS-5 volume.
-> &#8230;
+> ...
-> &#8230;
+> ...
 > If you change the advanced setting VMFS3.MaxHeapSizeMB to the maximum amount of heap (which is 256MB), we again conservatively estimate that about 30TB of open files/VMDKs can be addressed by that single ESXi host.

 That is much more realistic estimation of how much open space can be handled by the different heap sizes.
 With the above recommendation we consolidated our cluster to 5 hosts, this way we would have about 20TB per host.
 Also, if ever needed to upgrade our servers then we would do a rolling reboot and one host would be down.
 In that scenario we would be down to 4 hosts with 25TB for each hosts and that is still acceptable.